Philadelphia Transportation

 Plane taking off from PHL Airport, Philadelphia Transportation

-Plane taking off from PHL Airport; credit PHL
+Airplane taking off from PHL Airport; credit PHL Airport

 Airport

 Car Rentals: Alamo, Avis, Budget, Dollar, Hertz, and National provide service.
-Remember that some agencies require 72 hours notice for special arrangements.
-To reach downtown, exit PHL airport via signage that leads you to I-95 Freeway, north.
-Taxis: Diamond and Yellow taxis are plentiful at the ground transportation level.
-PHL to downtown costs a flat fee of $20.
-Shuttle service by Super Shuttle (800-258-3826) is also available.
+Remember that some agencies require 72 hours’ notice for special arrangements.
+To reach downtown, exit PHL airport via signage that leads you to the I-95 Freeway, north.

 30th Street Station Hall